allanasp/allanasp/README.md

 ## 👋 Hi, I'm @allanasp

 Technical Producer and Senior Frontend Developer with a passion for creating well-structured, user-friendly applications.
-I bridge the gap between technical development, creative vision, and operational execution—keeping workflows streamlined and teams aligned.
+With a background in sound design and game development, I bridge the gap between technical development, creative vision, and operational execution—keeping workflows streamlined and teams aligned.

 *"Definitely not a bunch of JavaScript modules in a monorepo – Dad, Vue & Nuxt Enthusiast, React Native Rookie, Open Source Fanboy, Growth Hacker, and Code Poet with a passion for UX... and a sound design nerd with a music background."*